aichemydev/Wring_docs/docs/APPS/Set Up Apps.md

 3. **Delete Project:**

-- **Purpose:** Permanently removes the selected project from the app.
+- **Purpose:** Permanently removes the selected project from the Project.

 - **Usage:** Clicking on this button triggers a confirmation process, ensuring that you intend to delete the project.
 Once confirmed, the project and its associated data are irreversibly removed.